Convex-Dev/design/docs/cad/003_encoding/README.md

 ### `0x20` Ref

+A Ref is a special encoding that points to another encoding using its value ID (cryptographic hash).

 ```
 0x20 <32 bytes Value ID>
 ```

-An external reference is encoded as the Tag byte followed by the 32-byte value ID (which is in turn defined as the SHA3-256 hash of the encoding of the referenced value).
+An external reference is encoded as the tag byte followed by the 32-byte value ID (which is in turn defined as the SHA3-256 hash of the encoding of the referenced value).
 They are not themselves cell values, rather they represent a reference to another cell

+An implementation MUST NOT allow a Ref as a a valid encoding in its own right: it must be included in another encoding.

 Ref encodings are used as substitutes for child values contained within other cell encodings subject to the following rules:
 - They MUST be used whenever the child cannot be embedded (i.e. is a branch cell).